 How do I go about getting a medical done?

 - On informing us of your disability or illness you will be given a medical report form.
-Take this form to your doctor who will complete it for you, this should then be submitted to us, along with your application from if you are applying for or renewing a licence.
+Take this form to your doctor who will complete it for you, this should then be submitted to us, along with your application form if you are applying for or renewing a licence.

 - You are responsible for the fee charged by your doctor for completing the form and this fee is non-refundable.